Diving at the Steps (Kurnell)

 - Equipment: The equipment can be hired and the hiring of equipment (full gear) cost me AUD 110.

 - Booking: On their website.
 The booking is easy and the equipment hire can be selected upfront.
-Note: Ensure to call the dive centre and confirm your equipment as there was a mix up with mine.
+Note: Ensure to call the dive centre and confirm your equipment as there was a mix-up with mine.

-Closing notes
+Closing Notes

 How can you support me?

-You know how much I love coffee, so you can buy me coffee – Buy me Coffee!
+You know how much I love coffee, so you can buy me a coffee – Buy me Coffee!

-Or you can purchase from one of the below travel resources without any extra charge to you.
+Or you can purchase from one of the below travel resources without any extra charge to you:

 Travel Resources

-Click to book your flight on Skyscanner.com
+Book your flight on Skyscanner.com or Trip.com

-Click to book your accommodation on Stay22
+Reserve your accommodation on Stay22

-Click to book your tours and travels on Viator or GetYourGuide
+Book your tours and travels or purchase tickets on Viator or GetYourGuide

-If you liked this article and if it was helpful in your planning or traveling, do share, tweet, or pin this post.
+If you liked this article and if it was helpful in your planning or travelling, do share, tweet, or pin this post.

 Follow me on Instagram | Facebook | YouTube | Twitter | LinkedIn

 Do you have a question?
-Or want any suggestions, and tips for travels, hikes and scuba dives?
-Use the Subscription box below to sign-up and get updates by email.
+Do you want any suggestions and tips for travel, hikes, and scuba dives?
+Use the Subscription box below to sign up and get updates by email.